For me, the best part of Thanksgiving is the leftovers. Home cooking made in someone else’s home: what could be better?

 Similarly, some Black Friday deals will be amazing but they don’t fit my business or my style.
 They’ll end up sitting on my hard drive, forgotten and forlorn.

-First, some questions to guide any business purchase.
+Here are some questions to guide any business purchase.
 I need to ask them myself periodically.
+I’ve included an example of something I’m recommending as well.

 2 – Does this purchase support my existing strategy?